|Nutrition Facts (per serving)|

 Nothing warms the body quite like a bit of whiskey on those cold winter nights.
 While Hot Buttered Rum is very popular, the spiced butter batter also works wonders with the right whiskey and this Hot Buttered Whiskey recipe is the perfect example.

 This quick, easy to prepare spiced butter batter keeps well and is versatile with different whiskeys.
-From bourbon to rye whiskey, even a good Canadian blend or your favorite scotch, you can easily spend half the winter finding your personal favorite.
+From bourbon to rye whiskey, even a good Canadian blend, or your favorite scotch, you can easily spend half the winter finding your personal favorite.
 It's a tough job, but I'm sure you're up for it.

 Prepare the Butter Batter

 Add all of the batter ingredients to a large bowl.

-- Turn the batter out onto a sheet of plastic wrap.
+Turn the batter out onto a sheet of plastic wrap.

 Wrap tightly and refrigerate for at least 1 hour or until firm.

+Once your batter is complete, store it in an air-tight container the refrigerator and use an ounce at a time to mix up a Hot Buttered Whiskey whenever you like.
+It should keep well for several weeks.
 It is the perfect warm drink to relax with after a long day at work and with the batter all ready to go, it's as easy as warming up the tea kettle.

 To Make Hot Buttered Whiskey